pantherale0/wyoming-satellite-termux/README.md

 * **`--device-name=`:** Specify a custom device name to use (defaults to the make + model of the device).

 * **`--wake-sound=`:** Full path to a wake sound file (played by the Satellite after using the wake word).
-    * Must be a WAV file.
+    * Must be a WAV file (Sample Rate: 22050 Hz, Encoding: Signed 16-bit PCM)

 * **`--done-sound=`:** Full path to a sound file that is played by the Satellite after you have finished speaking.
-    * Must be a WAV file.
+    * Must be a WAV file (Sample Rate: 22050 Hz, Encoding: Signed 16-bit PCM)

 * **`--timer-finished-sound=`:** Full path to a sound file that is played once a timer has finished.
-    * Must be a WAV file.
+    * Must be a WAV file (Sample Rate: 22050 Hz, Encoding: Signed 16-bit PCM)

 * **`--timer-finished-repeat=<repeats> <delay>`:**
     * Repeat the timer finished sound where: